matt4biz/oak/README.md

 and these mode/conversion operations

+	mode   pop the top of stack and set the trigonometry mode {"deg","rad"} (default degrees)

+	deg    convert radians to degrees (and change the mode) rad    convert degrees to radians (and change the mode)

 	base   pop the top of stack and set base {2,8,10,16}
 	       (default 10)
-	mode   pop the top of stack and set the trigonometry mode {"deg","rad"} (default degrees)

-	bin    convert to integer mode, base 2 oct    convert to integer mode, base 8 hex    convert to integer mode, base 16 dec    convert to normal (floating point) mode, base 10
+	bin    convert to integer, set base 2 oct    convert to integer, set base 8 hex    convert to integer, set base 16 dec    convert to normal (floating point) mode, base 10

 and these constants